Manny8888/VLM/Readme.md

 What do I use:
 - Spacemacs + slime + SBCL for the lisp development
 - VSCode for the C development
+- cmake is used in VSCode to build the c-emulator (add the relevant cmake extensions in VSCode if desired)

 ## How to run: